Alundra: Reception

-The one significantly criticized element of the game was the graphics.
-Both Next Generation and GamePro remarked that Alundra looks too much like a "16-bit" game, with GamePro giving it a 4.5 out of 5 for sound, control, and fun factor but a 3.5 out of 5 for graphics.
+The one significantly criticized element of the game was the graphics, with GamePro giving it a 4.5 out of 5 for sound, control, and fun factor but a 3.5 out of 5 for graphics.
 GameSpot found that it is sometimes difficult to judge height and depth, forcing the player to proceed by trial and error.
 EGM's Sushi-X said the color palette is too dominated by "bland greens and tans", though he and the other three members of the review team were overall very impressed with the game's challenging dungeons and puzzles, giving it their "Game on the Month" award.

 Electronic Gaming Monthly and GamePro both selected Alundra as the runner-up for their 1997 Best Role-Playing Game of the Year awards, coming second only to Final Fantasy VII.
+During the inaugural Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Alundra for "Console Game of the Year" and "Console Role-Playing Game of the Year".

 In 2009, Destructoid's Conrad Zimmerman described Alundra as a "fresh and innovative" game and "one of the finest examples of action/RPG gaming."
 He particularly praised it for featuring "a plot the likes of which I had never seen before in the genre," the strong "writing and characterizations," and the "clever and challenging puzzles."

 Sequel

 The game was followed up by Alundra 2 in 1999.
-The sequel uses 3D graphics instead of the 2D that the original had.
+The sequel uses 3D graphics and has little in common with the original game.